ExistensialReset/flowmosr/guides/ethics_care/SEVERE_MENTAL_ILLNESS_PROTOCOL.md

 - permitted interventions
 - acceptable autonomy restrictions
 - non-negotiable safety boundaries
+- people who should NOT be involved in care decisions

 **Safeguard:**
 Ulysses Contracts guide action — they do not replace judgment, care, or contextual awareness.